johndunne2019/pands-project/README.md

 I used the pandas library in my analysis of the Fisher's Iris data set.
 Some of the functions I used within the pandas library in my analysis of the data set included:

 * pandas.read to read in the csv file from my repository.
-* Dataframe.describe() to output a summary of the data set to the user.
+* dataframe.describe() to output a summary of the data set to the user.
-* Dataframe.head() and dataframe.tail() to output the first ten rows and last ten rows of the data set.
+* dataframe.head() and dataframe.tail() to output the first ten rows and last ten rows of the data set.
-* Dataframe.shape within pandas used to print the number of rows and columns in the data set.
+* dataframe.shape within pandas used to print the number of rows and columns in the data set.
-* Dataframe.sample() used to return a random sample of rows from the data set.
+* dataframe.sample() used to return a random sample of rows from the data set.
 * dataframe.groupby function to show number of rows of data for each of the 3 species of iris flower in the data set

 *numpy - https://www.numpy.org/*